Discrete Statistical Models with Rational Maximum Likelihood Estimator: Constructing Models with Rational MLE

-All $12$ Horn pairs in the first family represent the same model, up to a permutation of coordinates.
+All $12$ Horn pairs in the first family represent the same model, up to permuting coordinates.
 All are coming from the six quadrics of the family.
 The model is the surface in $\Delta_4$ defined by the $2 \times 2$ minors of the matrix $ $.
-This is a staged tree model similar to Example 2, but now with three choices at each blue node instead of two. \end{example}
+This is a staged tree model similar to Example 2, but now with three choices at each blue node instead of two.
+The eight Horn pairs in the third family represent two distinct models.
+Four of the eight Horn pairs represent a surface in $\Delta_5$ and the rest represent a surface in $\Delta_6.$ \end{example}

-In our construction of models with rational MLE, we start with families where $r$ and $m$ are fixed.
+Our construction of models with rational MLE starts with families where $r$ and $m$ are fixed.
 However, as the entries of the matrix $A$ go up, the number $n+1$ of states increases.
-This suggests the possibility of listing all models for fixed small values of $n$.
+This suggests the possibility of listing all models for fixed values of $n$.
 Is this list finite?

 \begin{problem} Suppose that $n$ is fixed.
 Are there only finitely many models with rational MLE in the simplex $\Delta_n$?
 Can we find absolute bounds, depending only on $n$, for the dimension, degree and number of ideal generators of the associated varieties in $\PP^n$? \end{problem}